codetheflow/skintest/NOTES.md

 * drag and drop

 next
+* remove redundant new lines in tty-report and tty-pause
 * add recipes package with copy/paste etc.
 * show fail/error solutions/links to solutions
 * slowMo settings in camelCase - lint warning